NumEconCopenhagen/Suggested-Solutions-2021/README.md

 # Suggested-Solutions-2021

-Here you can check suggested solutions to projects and the exam.
+Here you can check out suggested solutions to projects and the exam for class 2021.